Join our list

 Typical advice from physicians practicing such a model of injury treatment goes like this: The muscle hurts, therefore you should rest it and take painkillers; the muscle is weak, therefore you should exercise it; the joint is inflamed, therefore you should take an anti-inflammatory medication; if the joint is still inflamed, take a stronger medication; and so on.

 The other way is based on specific muscle tests that reveal the cause of dysfunction and suggest a treatment.
 (Muscles are tested because every injury to the musculoskeletal system results in altered muscle function, and without restoring normal function of the muscles, joints cannot work normally.)
 Immediately after the treatment, the troublesome muscles are tested again to see if more needs to be done, and if so, what exactly.
-This is the model followed by specialists of Applied Kinesiology, Active Release Techniques, Muscle Activation Techniques, and Sports Chiropractic.
+This is the model followed by specialists of Applied Kinesiology, Active Release Techniques, Muscle Activation Techniques, Functional Manual Therapy®, and Sports Chiropractic.

 AK muscle tests are based on those of Kendall and Kendall published in 1949 (Muscles: Testing and Function; current edition: Kendall, F. P., and E. K. Creary.
 1983.
 Muscles: Testing and Function.
 Baltimore: Williams and Wilkins).

 While a patient’s positioning and direction of movement are similar in both types of tests, in AK tests the timing and therefore the purpose are different.
 AK tests do not evaluate just the force a muscle can produce but rather how a muscle is controlled by the nervous system (facilitated or inhibited).
-One can say that tests developed by AK and used by practitioners of such methods as MAT, ART, or Sports Chiropractic evaluate muscle activation.
+One can say that tests developed by AK and used by practitioners of such methods as ART, FMT, MAT, or Sports Chiropractic evaluate muscle activation.
 That means these tests show whether a muscle can be activated when needed or not, whether it works in concert with other muscles or not.
 Practitioners test the muscles, then, based on their knowledge of the neuromuscular system, they perform treatment to restore normal function.
 They test again to see if the treatment worked and repeat this procedure until the desired result is obtained.
 (It may take more than one treatment session for the correction to hold permanently.)